joycesim/joycesim.github.io/GroupVision/index.md

 ### h)    Conference attendance – when and where?

 We tend to attend the American Geophysical Union (AGU) science meeting in December or the biannual Ada Lovelace workshop in Europe.
-Other conferences/workshops are the SEDI Gordon conference and European Geophysical Union (EGU).
+Other conferences/workshops are the SEDI Gordon conference, European Geophysical Union (EGU), LPSC.
 There are travels grants within the department and also associated with each conference/workshop.
 [Computational Infrastruture for Geodynamics (CIG)](https://geodynamics.org/) typically sponsors US participants to Ada Lovelace workshop in Europe.